Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

 A phytosanitary and animal health product certificate issued by recognized authorities in the country of origin must accompany live plants and agricultural material used in planting products.
 Imports of animals normally require certificates of origin and other veterinarian documentation to assure disease-free status.
 Testing is done at the port of entry to reconfirm pest-free status.
 For the most part, the sanitary and phyto-sanitary process is transparent and fairly applied.

 The CAFTA-DR further opened the market to agricultural product imports.
 Many products already enter with a zero percent tariff.
-Duties for sensitive products will be phased out over the next five years: rice, chicken and parts and powder milk.
+Duties for sensitive products will be phased out over the next three years: rice, chicken leg quarters and powder milk.

 At the same time, small amounts of sensitive agricultural products are allowed into the DR duty-free through a tariff rate quotas (TRQ) system and the amounts increase gradually while their duties are phased out.

 The most restrictive trade practice, however, is the requirement that import permits be obtained from the Minister of Agriculture for each shipment of agriculture and related products, including agro-chemicals and fertilizers.
 In addition, the lobbies for local meat and dairy products are strong and routinely try to block or restrict imports by influencing import licensing decisions.
-Additionally, the Ministry of Health/DIGEMAPS requires that all food products be registered in the Sanitary Registry and that all consumer-ready food imports have a Spanish label attached at origin.
+Additionally, the Ministry of Health/DIGEMAPS requires that all food products have a valid sanitary registration and that all consumer-ready food imports have a Spanish label than can be either attached at origin or be placed at the destination through a sticker.